rodrigozrusso/test/README.md

 One more time

-One little, two, little three Indians
+One little two little
+Three little indians